2025 Solar Incentives Guide for Chico, CA - Tax Credits & Rebates

 EcoWatch's Chico, CA Solar Incentives FAQs

 Solar energy is a renewable energy source — by changing where you get your energy, you help lessen the strain on our planet's resources.
-Solar panels can also lower your home's CO2 emissions by 250 pounds yearly, or roughly 5,000 pounds over 20 years.
+A solar system can also reduce your home's CO2 emissions by 250 pounds a year, or around 5,000 pounds over 20 years.

 How long until the federal solar tax credit ends?